Administering the Solo 401(k) Plan - The IRS Form 5500-EZ

 6c(2) Enter end of the year “Net plan assets” sum of by subtracting 6b(2) from 6a(2).

 7a) and 7b) Enter total cash contributions received and/or receivable from employer and participants during the plan year.

 7c) Enter all contributions including rollovers received from other plans valued on the date of contribution.

 8) Enter the applicable two-character feature Codes.
 In most cased, the following codes would be used: 2E, 2J, 3B, 3D.
 Note, if your plan assets are held in a brokerage account, then you would want to include 2R.

 9) Check YES if any of the participants entered into a loan from the plan and the amount or NO if not applicable.

 11) Check NO.

-IRA Financial Group offers all of its Solo 401(k) Plan clients the service of completing the IRS Form 5500-EZ for no additional fee.
-We want to make sure our solo 401(k) Plan clients that are required to file an IRS Form 5500-EZ are getting the necessary support they need to make sure the form is completed properly.
-All solo 401(k) plan clients required to file the IRS Form 5500-EZ will work our in-house CPAs to help prepare and file the IRS Form 5500-EZ.
+IRA Financial Group offers all its current Solo 401(k) Plan clients that are required to file an IRS Form 5500-EZ the necessary support to make sure that the form is completed properly.
+All Solo 401(k) Plan clients required to file the IRS Form 5500-EZ will have access to our team of tax specialists to help prepare and file the IRS Form 5500-EZ.

 For additional instructions on completing the IRS Form please contact the IRS Help Line at 1-877-829-5500 or consult with your tax professional or CPA.